 |Toledo Botanical Arboretum||Botanical Garden||1.9 mi.
 South of Central San Pedro Columbia||Belize|

-Check the table just below for more information.
+Take a moment to read the following table for more information.

 |Belize Zoo||Zoo||Central Belize||Belize|